Skip to content

 That degree’s dissertation achieved a distinction being a play called ‘In Each Other’s Shadow’.
 More theatrical endeavours are in the works.

-A degree in Digital Technology and Design at the Technology University Dublin was awarded in 2018 with distinction.
-The necessary skill sets had been added to the mix for what would be needed next.
+A degree in Digital Technology and Design at the Technology University Dublin was awarded to me in 2018 with distinction.

 Going all out